 | Maintenance cost/fee | no personal fee charged as of now | Meta Verified may require a recurring fee |

-We have previously partnered with the VinaWood wooden furniture brand in the campaign “Building industry experts on the short video platform”.
+We have previously partnered with the VinaWood wooden furniture brand in the campaign “Building industry experts on short video platforms”.
 After being verified with the blue checkmark on TikTok, video views increased fourfold in three weeks thanks to the algorithm prioritizing verified accounts.
 Meanwhile, when running a remarketing campaign on Facebook, having the blue checkmark helped increase the ad click rate by 21.41%, according to data from Meta Ads Manager.

 Content and interaction optimization strategies to increase verification chances on TikTok and Facebook